 Body image distress, eating symptoms, and self-harm

-Do not make your first response a lecture about scars, calories, or appearance.
-Lead with safety: “I’m not angry that you are hurting.
-I’m worried about your safety.
-We are getting help.”
+Do not start with lectures about appearance, food, or scars.
+Start with safety and support: “I’m not angry that you are hurting.
+I’m worried about you, and we are getting help.”

-Get emergency help right away for suicidal intent, serious injury, or overdose risk.
+Get emergency help right away for suicidal intent, overdose risk, or serious injury.

 Peer harm, social media pressure, and relational aggression